Alex Bregman Player Props: Astros vs. Pirates

-After going 1-for-3 with an RBI in his last game, Alex Bregman and the Houston Astros face the Pittsburgh Pirates (who will start Mitch Keller) at 6:35 PM ET on Tuesday.
+After going 2-for-5 with a double, a home run and an RBI in his last game, Alex Bregman and the Houston Astros face the Pittsburgh Pirates (who will start Rich Hill) at 12:35 PM ET on Wednesday.

-He had a one-hit performance in his last game (1-for-3) against the Pirates.
+He collected two extra-base hits in his most recent game (2-for-5 with a double, a home run and an RBI) against the Pirates.

 Alex Bregman Game Info & Props vs. the Pirates